 Consider showcasing your events using a similar microsite or landing page, then encourage shopping with targeted emails.
 This makes it easy for your patrons to give the gift of entertainment.

-Performing arts organizations with fewer programming options can use email marketing to shine the spotlight on their event tickets in fun, creative ways too – like an e-newsletter with last-minute gift ideas straight from the North Pole!
+Performing arts organizations with fewer programming options can use email marketing to shine the spotlight on their event tickets in fun, creative ways too – like an e-newsletter with gift ideas straight from the North Pole!

 Using data can help improve the conversion rates of your marketing outreach by creating more targeted offers, so be sure to leverage your CRM to track customer preferences.